brandondocusen/MosquitoMarauder/README.md

 7) (NOT STARTED) Save feed of each event to cloud for review
 8) (COMPLETE) Reset and contiue scanning room

-I started this project on June 14, 2021.
+I started this project in November, 2020.
 Progress has been faster than expected as of July 26, 2021 The languages used here include Python, C# and the Arduino IDE

 Edit May 05, 2023: Minification became a priority for this project.
 Carrying around a laptop in order to deploy this is not the best implimentation.
 I have a great path toward minification that will require some refactoring.
 This project is not the priority right now, but I plan to come back to it.